 On the ground a line of ants strolled past, like a miniature civilization going about its business right under my feet.

 Above my head the atmosphere rolled over the city landscape like an endless ocean made out of gas.

 I was raptured with wonder from every single aspect of the world.
 I later found a quote that resonated with me down to my bones:

 – Terence McKenna

-When the effects subsided, I was determined to understand this new perspective, and to build something that could approximate it.
+I was determined to understand this new perspective, and to build something that could approximate it day-to-day.

 I’ve always loved science and saw it as one of our best gateways to understanding the universe.
-So I made the Big Ideas Network, a blog that simply explains the theories that reveal the most about our complex universe.
+So I made the Big Ideas Network, a blog that simply explains the theories in science that reveal the most about our complex world.

 I soon found that it appealed to the rational, problem-solving part of my brain.
 But it had no appeal for the ancient visual and emotional parts.